History and Mission

 The Jacob Marley Foundation (JMF) is a private foundation established by Chris and Traci Quackenbush in 1993 with a major focus on improving people’s lives through education.
 Many educational, literary, charitable and religious programs have been initiated and other already existing programs have been funded by JMF.
 The Foundation’s center of concentration is in two communities, Bay Shore and Manhasset, both on Long Island, NY.
 We are a "hands on group" who look to help better the lives of our neighbors.

-- The Foundation funds an after school homework and enrichment program called Adventures In Learning (AIL) .
-Specialized instruction in homework skills, health education, foreign language, computer skills and arts and crafts provided by certified teachers is made available to approximately 50 students daily.
-KidzLit and KidzMath, as well as Girl Scouts and Boy Scouts are among the other activities included in the program.
+The Foundation funds an after school homework and enrichment program called Adventures In Learning (AIL) .
+Specialized instruction in homework skills, health education, foreign language, computer skills and arts and crafts provided by certified teachers is made available to approximately 70 students daily.

 Mercy Haven, a safe haven for the disadvantaged and mentally ill, receives a yearly JMF grant.
 This support helps Mercy Haven to provide stable supportive housing, develop independent living skills, encourage education and job readiness and remove legal and systemic challenges to stable housing.